-An assessment of changes in the technological content of Portuguese exports can be made by using the OECD (2002) and Tidd and Bessant's (2009) sectoral classification schemes.5 The OECD classification considers four major categories of industries, corresponding to different R&D intensity levels: low-tech, medium low-tech, medium high-tech and high-tech industries.
-Despite the advantages in using the OECD taxonomy, due to its inherent simplicity and high coverage, this classification has a number of important weaknesses - Kleinknecht et al. (2002)
+An assessment of changes in the technological content of Portuguese exports can be made by using the OECD (2002) and Tidd and Bessant's (2009) sectoral classification schemes.
+The OECD classification considers four major categories of industries, corresponding to different R&D intensity levels: low-tech, medium low-tech, medium high-tech and high-tech industries.
+Despite the advantages in using the OECD taxonomy, due to its inherent simplicity and high coverage, this classification has a number of important weaknesses - Kleinknecht et al. (2002) point out that it neither considers the output side of innovation (the commercial use of new products, services or processes), since R&D expenditure can reflect different levels of efficiency, nor includes other inputs that also characterize the innovation process, such as design activities, market research or the training of workers.
+In order to overcome these limitations, we consider additionally a refined version of the well-known Pavitt (1984) taxonomy, which takes into account the innovation potential of industries, developed by Tidd and Bessant (2009).
+This classification considers the following categories: supplier-dominated sectors, scale-intensive sectors, science-based sectors, specialized supplier sectors, and finally, information-intensive sectors.

-5 Although sectoral taxonomies hold some caveats, as they can overlook heterogeneity within categories and neglect countries' specificities (Peneder, 2003; Lall et al., 2005), they remain an important tool for empirical analysis.
+&lt;sup>5 Although sectoral taxonomies hold some caveats, as they can overlook heterogeneity within categories and neglect countries' specificities (Peneder, 2003; Lall et al., 2005), they remain an important tool for empirical analysis.
 The classification of industries according to the two taxonomies is available in the appendix (Table 7).